 Families#

-Acropolis (morning) → Panathenaic Stadium → Beach afternoon → Loukoumades
+Acropolis (morning) → Panathenaic Stadium → Beach afternoon → Loukoumades for dessert

 Frequently Asked Questions#